 a character string specifying if the potential break occured

-in either the "intercept"
+in either the "intercept", the linear "trend" or

-in "both"
+in "both".

 [urspTest] -